 Beside staying at home, watching TV, doing handicraft or playing new toys, what else could we do over some boring weekends?
 I always had to ask myself this silly question.
 Most of my mummy friends had this brain wrecking problem, too.
 So, we tried our best to share information on weekend programs with each other.
 Some suggested bringing the kids to movies while others said shopping malls, and even games arcade!

 Back in October 2007, the 6th, we visited this garden the first time.
 It was a sunny day.
 This newly opened Jacob Ballas Children’s Garden at the Botanic Gardens (at the Bukit Timah core) in Singapore was a great place to nurture a child on appreciation to the nature.
 For the active ones, this certainly was a place with extensively large space for them to deplete their energy in a positive way.

-Admission to the Jacob Ballas Children’s Garden is free, but this garden is open only to children up to 12 years old.
-And all children have to be accompanied by an adult in order to enter.
-There are gate barriers at the main entrance with a security guard to check on you (If you are over 12 yrs old without any younger one to go with you, I think you may join their viewing session at earlier time from morning till 4pm, except on Monday).
+Admission to the Jacob Ballas Children’s Garden was free, but this garden opened only to children up to 12 years old.
+And all the children had to be accompanied by an adult in order to enter.
+There were gate barriers at the main entrance with a security guard to do the checking.

 Garden’s official site for your detail reference: